ammarmplumber/ammarplumber.github.io/_posts/2021-04-25-Modeling-fb-tiktok.md

 ---

-This isn't my usual kind of post, but I'm proud of the work my teammates and I did and thought I ought to put it on my personal blog.
-This was a homework assignment for BDS (Behavioral and Decision Science) 516: Data Science and Quantitative Modeling, a graduate course taught by Alex Shpenev.

 ## I. Introduction

 We will be examining the difference in tweet communications between TikTok and Facebook.
 These are two popular social media platforms but with very different target audiences.
 Thus, the two brands may differ in their communication styles and language.
 We set out to identify the particular ways in which they differ and to build a model that can attribute each tweet to the correct user.